Why every installer's year-1 production number is 8% high.

 Positive = installer estimate exceeded measured production.

-The first-year kWh estimate on a solar proposal is one number.
-It anchors the bill-savings calculation, the payback math, and — crucially — the financed amount on a loan.
-So when we tell homeowners that the median estimate in our 312-proposal audit set was 8.4% high, the immediate question is: are installers cheating?
+The first-year kWh estimate anchors everything downstream: the bill-savings calculation, the payback math, and — crucially — the financed amount on the loan.
+So when we tell homeowners the median estimate in our 312-proposal audit set ran 8.4% high, the first question is always the same: are installers cheating?

 Mostly, no. They're using defaults.